 Discover the diversity and beauty of Chile’s forested areas through the medium of botanical art.
-This book is due for publication by the Royal Botanic Garden Edinburgh in autumn 2013.
+This book is due for publication by the Royal Botanic Garden Edinburgh in 2015 for the English edition and 2016 for the Spanish edition

 Latest Project News